leofavre/canivete/docs/index.md

 <a name="toSum"></a>
 ### `toSum()`

-This function returns the sum of the items in an array when used as the first parameter of `Array.prototype.reduce()`
+Returns the sum of the items in an array.

+This function is curried so as to be used as the first parameter of `Array.prototype.reduce()`.

-Note that reducing arrays with non-numeric values using `toSum` can lead to unexpected results.
+Note that reducing arrays with non-numeric values using `toSum()` can lead to unexpected results.

 #### Returns
 *{number}*: The sum of the numbers in an array<br/>